alanakbik/alanakbik.github.io/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
 - [React](https://react.dev/) - The underlying frontend framework Next.js is encapsulating.
 - [TailwindCSS](https://tailwindcss.com) - the library we use for styling in this project.

+Note: if you see `@` used inside path names, this refers to the project root.